weld/weld-testing/junit5/README.md

 ## Basic Example

 The simplest way to use this extension is to annotate your test class with `@ExtendWith(WeldJunit5Extension.class)`.
+If you are in for shorter annotations, you can also use `@EnableWeld`.
-In such case, Weld container will still be started before each test is run and stopped afterwards.
+In such case, Weld container will be started before each test is run and stopped afterwards.
 This default behaviour includes:

 * Bootstrapping Weld SE container with